ahlashkari/SCsVulSegLytix/README.md

 ![](https://github.com/ahlashkari/SCsVulSegLyzer/blob/main/bccc.jpg)

 # SCsVulSegLytix
 SCsVulSegLytix is a learning-based, analytics framework for detecting and extracting vulnerable segments in smart contracts (SCs).
 It leverages a Transformer model - namely, Bidirectional Encoder Representations from Transformers (BERT) - trained with contract-level labels to extract vulnerable and secure segments from contracts.
 Thanks to its novel use of a post-hoc interpretability technique, it highlights vulnerable segments without the need for expensive line-level annotations during training.
 It also improves graph-based methods by avoiding their costly pre-processing phase.
-Covering a broad range of SC vulnerabilities, SCsVulSegLyzer outperforms prior methods regarding accuracy and computational complexity.
+Covering a broad range of SC vulnerabilities, SCsVulSegLytix outperforms prior methods regarding accuracy and computational complexity.
 Its goal is to aid developers and security auditors in accurately analyzing the security of SCs by providing a fine-grained view of vulnerability locations without sacrificing efficiency or ease of use.

 ![Diagram of model.](./model.svg)

-In Python-like pseudo-code, SCsVulSegLyzer behaves roughly as follows during inference:
+In Python-like pseudo-code, SCsVulSegLytix behaves roughly as follows during inference:

 ```python
 """